-Care benefit: Pensioners who need personal care may be entitled to a monthly benefit varying of €154.20 to €1,655.80, depending on the amount of care required.
-The benefit is paid 12 times a year.
+Care benefit: €154.20 to €1,655.80 a month is paid, depending on the amount of care required.

-Comprehensive care, including rehabilitation (the first 4 weeks are provided under Sickness and Maternity) and allowances for training and relocation.
+Comprehensive care, including rehabilitation (the first four weeks are provided under Sickness and Maternity, above) and allowances for training and relocation.